eostitan/delphioracle/README.md

 The DelphiOracle dApp acts as a multi-party source of truth, designed to provide the near-realtime price of the EOS/USD pair to other smart contracts or to external users.

-The dApp allows the currently elected block producers and other qualified oracles to push the price of EOS expressed in USD, at a maximum frequency of 1 minute.
+The dApp allows the currently elected block producers and other pre-approved oracles to push the price of EOS expressed in USD, at a maximum frequency of 1 minute.

+Pre-approved oracles are set manually as a mean to bootstrap the oracle's pricefeed.
+As more elected block producers start pushing values, pre-approved oracles will be removed.

 When a new datapoint is pushed to the contract, the contract will perform a continuous moving average calculation over the last 21 values pushed.